ChristopherJamesN/sports-news-feed/README.md

 # react-redux-nba-news-feed

 A web application built with a React-Redux frontend and a Rails backend that can be used to view and take notes on sports news.
-Demo hosted on Heroku here: https://agile-reef-34726.herokuapp.com/.
+Demo hosted on Google Cloud here: https://rails-news-feed-jt3432sekq-uc.a.run.app/.

 ## Installation